ActivitySim/populationsim/_sources/software.rst.txt

 Software Implementation
 =======================

-This page describes the PopulationSim software implementation.
+This page describes the PopulationSim software implementation and how to contribute to PopulationSim.

 The implementation starts with the ActivitySim framework, which serves as the foundation for the software.
 The framework, as briefly described below, includes features for data pipeline management, expression handling, testing, etc.  Built upon the framework are additional core components for population synthesis such as balancers and integerizers.